 The hole in the roof size (W x L) that is specified on our product descriptions is an important measurement but is not an indication of how big or small your window needs to be.

 As is required by British Standards, upstands need to protrude by a minimum of 150mm above the roof and have a pitch of a minimum of three degrees so that water can easily run off.
 Depending on your own woodwork skills, upstands, usually made out of timber, can be built on site by yourself or somebody more experienced.

 For a visual idea of how a Signature flat glass rooflight should come together with roof and kerb, see the diagram below depicting dimension guidelines that are applicable to most types of rooflight fitting.

 What About Measuring Windows and Doors?

-Measuring for vertical windows and doors is a lot more straightforward than measuring for rooflights, although it is still essential you get these spot on.
+Measuring for casement windows and doors is more straightforward than measuring for rooflights, but it is equally essential that you get these spot on.

 If you are comfortable enough handling a tape measure, dimensions can be taken quite simply.
 The width and height of your bi-fold doors should be the structural opening size less a small tolerance.
 To ensure the opening is perfectly even and square, measure the cross corners of the aperture with a spirit level.

 When measuring for replacement uPVC or aluminium windows and doors, follow our instructions below to ensure a perfect, flush fit.
 The same 10mm deduction rule should also be used when measuring for a new wall opening.

 When measuring, always think width x height, and take your measurements from the outside of your house.